 If you're strapped for time and want a challenging all-over workout in as little as 20 minutes, there's nothing else like the Air Bike and the smooth running of the Schwinn Airdyne AD8 makes it really easy to ramp up the wattage and ease back off when instructed.

-Unlike rival Air Bikes, that can be overly noisy and feel particularly prone to breaking under hard usage, the Schwinn Airdyne AD8 Dual Action Air Cycle feels very well built and its clever fan design results in fewer decibels emitted.
+Unlike rival Air Bikes, which can be overly noisy and feel particularly prone to breaking under hard usage, the Schwinn Airdyne AD8 Dual Action Air Cycle feels very well built and its clever fan design results in fewer decibels emitted.

-Granted, the fan might spoil an episode of Eastenders for a roommate under very hard loads but it is otherwise a silky smooth and squeak free riding experience.
-The arms feel particularly chunky and the bike doesn't even flinch when upwards of 750W are transferring through the cranks and belt drive system.
+Granted, the fan might spoil an episode of Eastenders for a roommate under very hard loads, but it is otherwise a silky smooth and squeak-free riding experience.
+The arms feel particularly chunky, and the bike doesn't even flinch when upwards of 750W are transferring through the cranks and belt drive system.

-Although pricey, the Airdyne AD8 is still cheaper than the industry leading AssaultBike Elite, but I think it can more than hold its own in a head-to-head calorie-burning competition.
+Although pricey, the Airdyne AD8 is still cheaper than the industry-leading AssaultBike Elite, but I think it can more than hold its own in a head-to-head calorie-burning competition.

 Take a look at the AssaultBike Elite for similar levels of build quality and a professional finish to the overall package.
-It arguably has a smoother ride but you'll pay extra for it.
+It arguably has a smoother ride, but you'll pay extra for it.